-- Has designated time for administering medications - Has been trained to administer the type of medication as required by protocol of the local health consultant - Will assure safe storage and disposal of medication - Has access to locations where medication is stored and administration records are kept - Knows the child who will receive the medication - Knows about the potential reactions to the medications to be administered, and how to respond to such reactions - Knows when and how to contact parents, pharmacists or health providers to clarify the need and instructions for administration of medication in child care
+- Has designated time for administering medications. - Has been trained to administer the type of medication. - Will safely store and dispose of medication. - Has access to locations where medication is stored and administration records are kept. - Knows the child who will receive the medication. - Knows about the potential reactions to the medications to be administered, and how to respond to such reactions. - Knows when and how to contact parents, pharmacists or health providers to clarify the need and instructions for administration of medication in child care.